pcafrica/advanced_programming_2023-2024/homeworks/homework_1.md

 ## Testing
-Test the correctness of your program by checking the your matrix-vector products give expected results.
+Test the correctness of your program by checking that your matrix-vector products give expected results.
 Here are some tips:
 - if $v= \vec{1}$, then $$\bigl(M\vec v\bigr)_i=\sum_{j=1}^{n_{cols}} M[i][j] \underbrace{v[j]}_{1}=\sum_{j=1}^{n_{cols}} M[i][j]$$ (i.e. you get the sum of $i$-th row)

 - if $v=\vec e_i$ ($i$-th vector of the canonical basis), then $$M \vec e_i = \text{i-th column of $M$}$$